Stratio/sparta/doc/src/site/sphinx/mongodb.rst

           "max_wordsN" : 29,

-  * MongoDB have several **Update Aggregation Commands** that are used by Sparkta for insert the aggregate fields.
+  * MongoDB have several **Update Aggregation Commands** that are used by Sparta for insert the aggregate fields.
 As can be Sum, Count, Avg, Max, Min ...